jacalderonn/UFO_sightings/README.md

 # UFO's Sightings

-Using a JSON file of UFO sightings I created a date filer that shows the sightings in a table
+Using a JSON file of UFO sightings in the USA, I created a date filter that shows the sightings in a table

 ## Built with